On Eigenvalues of Geometrically Finite Hyperbolic Manifolds with Infinite Volume: Bounding Small Eigenvalues from Below

-for all smooth vector fields $X$ on $\widetilde{M}$ with compact support in the interior of $\widetilde{M}$.
-The class $\mathcal{H}(\widetilde{M})$ contains all functions smooth in the interior of and up to the boundary of $\widetilde{M}$(see page 14 to 17 in \cite{1984363}).
+\begin{proof} Let $M$ be an oriented geometrically finite hyperbolic manifold $M$ of dimension $n \geq 3$ of infinite volume.
+By Theorem 2.12 of \cite{Hislop1994}, in the interval $[0, \frac{(n-2)^2}{12})$, $M$ has at most finitely many discrete eigenvalues, each of which has finite multiplicity.
+The idea of the proof is that the projection of the first $k$ eigenfunctions to some function space $\mathcal{H}(\widetilde{M})$ is nondegenerate and spans a $k$-dimensional subspace for $\mathcal{H}(\widetilde{M})$.
+Then applying Min-max theorem and \Cref{pr3.4} will give the desired result.
+Let $\mathcal{H}(M)$ (respectively $ \mathcal{H}(\widetilde{M})$) be the Sobolev space of square-integrable functions with square-integrable weak derivatives on $M$ ( $\widetilde{M}$ has smooth boundary by construction).
+The class $\mathcal{H}(\widetilde{M})$ contains all functions that are smooth in the interior of, and, up to the boundary of $\widetilde{M}$(see page 14 to 17 in \cite{1984363}).
 Let $k>0$ be such that $\lambda_k(M)<(n-2)^2/12$.
-We construct a $k$-dimensional linear subspace of the Hilbert space $\mathcal{H}(M)$ which correspond to the direct sum of the first $k$ eigenspaces.
-Denote by $E_j$ the eigenspace corresponding to $\lambda_j$ and $E= \bigoplus_{j=1}^k E_j$.
-If the $k$th eigenvalue is not simple (has multiplicity more than $1$), we have to choose among all the eigenspaces corresponding to $\lambda_k$ but our choice will not affect later arguments.
+We construct a $k$-dimensional linear subspace of the Hilbert space $\mathcal{H}(M)$, which correspond to the direct sum of the first $k$ eigenspaces.
+If $\lambda_i$ is simple, denote by $E_i$ the eigenspace corresponding to $\lambda_i$.
+If $\lambda_i>\lambda_{i-1}$ and $\lambda_i$ has multiplicity $m_i$, let $E_i, \cdots, E_{i+m_i-1}$ be linearly independent $1$-dimensional eigenspace corresponding to $\lambda_i$.
+Note that our choice of the eigenspaces will not affect later arguments.
+Let $E$ denote the direct sum of first $k$ eigenspaces: $E\coloneqq \bigoplus_{j=1}^k E_j$.
+In order to relate eigenvalues of $\widetilde{M}$ to those of $M$, we consider the projection or restriction map